justacoderq/EmergencyCopilot/README.md

 ## Credits

 - Prototype designed for **demo and presentation purposes**.
-- Simulated Copilot chatbot and predictive logic created by [Your Name / Team].
+- Simulated Copilot chatbot and predictive logic created by Prachi Aswani.